MattKaizer/appointmensApp/README.md

 ## Task Description

-This is my first practice is with reactJS, working with hooks.
+This is my first practice is with reactJS, working with hooks and LocalStorage.

 #### Enum Tech used